esutBuzz/ebuzz-backend/README.md

 ## Introduction

 eBuzz is a social media app that allows you to post anything (text, images, video, and/or audio) on a single post-it.
 A buzz is a single post on the eBuzz app, just like a tweet.
 Other users can reply to a buzz.
 Replying to a buzz is like adding a comment to a post (eBuzz).
-Although currently, this app will only accept texts as replies.

 ## Project Requirements Satisfied